menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/2-calculate-monthly-temperature-from-ECMWF.rst

 **4. Calculate monthly mean temperature of Cambodia**

-After extracting images of given year, we can see that there are in total of 12 images which respond to 12 months of the year.
+After extracting images of given year, we can see that there are in total of 36 images which respond to 36 months or 3 years.
 In each image, there are a wide range of temperature in Kelvin.
 Therefore, we need to calculate the mean temperature of each image to get 12 mean temperature value.
 To do so, we can use a function call ``ee.Reducer.mean()`` as follows:

 .. code-block:: JavaScript